Getting Around

 Diverse culinary scene with both street food and fine dining options.

-Busy traffic and bustling streets, especially during peak hours.
+Busy and crowded, especially during peak tourist seasons.

 INR ₹